-We’ve been coming across a lot of work by Remi Rough recently.
+We’ve been coming across a lot of work by the artist Remi Rough recently.
 An abstract painter with a background in graffiti who has got a number of murals dotted around the city.
 Most recently his work has appeared on Maryland Road in Stratford.
 A typically striking creation with bright colours, folded lines and geometric shapes.
 He’s got a number of other murals too that we’ve seen.
 Notably in Walthamstow and Dulwich.

 In fact it was during a tweetchat hosted by ‘Meet the Artist‘ and ‘A Brush with Art‘ that we found out that Dulwich had actually got two.
 Something we should have really known especially as both form part of the Dulwich Outdoor Gallery.
-The art project which re-interprets works by old masters of the Baroque on the streets of south London was inspired by the work of the late Ingrid Beazley and was and is one of our favourite street art projects.
+The art project re-interprets works by old masters of the Baroque on the streets of south London.
+It was inspired by the work of the late Ingrid Beazley and was and is one of our favourite street art projects.

 Outside of Dulwich and of course his latest piece in Stratford caught our attention.
-Speaking to ‘Meet the Artist‘ he talks about the meaning of his work as being referential to his work as a young graffiti writer particularly in the geometry of his shapes and in the colours he chooses to use.
+Speaking to ‘Meet the Artist‘ he talks about the meaning of his work as being referential to his work as a young graffiti writer.
+Particularly in the geometry of his shapes and in the colours he chooses to use.